Warner E. Hodges: With the Warner E. Hodges Band

 In addition to playing lead guitar, he is the lead vocalist and is "more than capable" in the latter capacity.

+His other Band Members are: Ben Marsden, Jason Knight and Shane Dixon.

 A compilation, Boots Up: The Best of the Warner E. Hodges Band So Far, was released in the U.K. and Europe in 2021 and in the U.S. in 2022.